spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started.md

 ## Execute a Task

 Now that you have defined a task definition, let's execute it.
 Click the `play` (Launch task) button next to the `timestamp-task` definition that you have created in the previous section:

 ![Launch Timestamp Task Definition](images/dataflow-task-definitions-click-launch-task.png)

-The UI will allow your to provide additional:
+The UI will allow you to provide additional:

 - **Arguments**: any properties that need to be passed as command line arguments
 - **Parameters**: Additional properties meant for a TaskLauncher

 ![Launch Task - Provide Arguments or Parameters](images/dataflow-task-definitions-click-launch-task-2.png)

-As we don't needed to provide additional argument or parameters, click the `Launch the task` button.
+As we don't need to provide additional argument or parameters, click the `Launch the task` button.
 The UI returns to the task definitions page.

 ![Task Definitions List with Successful Task Execution](images/dataflow-task-definitions-list-with-task-success.png)